dbojan/free-iptv-balkan-plus/README.md

 Enter address: https://cutt.ly/bppp in media player: [mpv](https://mpv.io/)/[vlc](https://www.videolan.org/vlc/)/[kodi](https://kodi.tv/), whichever program you want.

+To have fresh list, create new text file in notepad, add the line below to it, and save it as test.m3u: https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u Note that epg does not work, if you use test.m3u or cutt.ly shortcut, if you don't care about epg, you can ignore this.
+Also nothing to do with cutt.ly.

-If you wish to save static m3u file right click on [balkan-plus.m3u](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u), and select 'Save Link As', and save the file somewhere.
+Or of you wish to save static m3u file right click on [balkan-plus.m3u](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u), and select 'Save Link As', and save the file somewhere. epg works.

-or add this to text file list.m3u in notepad, and start it later in any player: https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u

 You can **edit** downloaded static .m3u playlist using [csvEdit_Esmeralda(beta)](https://github.com/dbojan/csvEdit_Esmeralda)

-Note that epg does not work, if you use cutt.ly shortcut, if you don't care about epg, you can ignore this.
-Also probably nothing to do with cutt.ly.
 ###  EPG (Electronic Program Guide), tv schedule

 "Kodi simple iptv client" only supports one epg url at the time.
 Only one is enabled in the list.